Difference Between Frog and Toad

 What is Frog?

 Frogs belong to various families like Hylidae, Microhylidae, Craugastoridae, and Bufonidae, which are very rich in species.
-The skin of the frogs are very protective, and they function as a respiratory organ.
+The skin of the frogs is very protective, and they function as a respiratory organ.

 They are cold-blooded animals which means they can regulate the temperature.
-The defensive mechanism which is used by frogs is called camouflage, in which they blend themselves according to the situation and remains undetected.
+The defensive mechanism which frogs use is called camouflage, in which they blend themselves according to the situation and remain undetected.

 frog